darmanex/dotfiles/README.md

 # dotfiles
-My dotfiles that I have on Manjaro Linux
+My dotfiles that I have on Arch Linux